teymuri/arvin/README.md

-# Tila
+# Abid

-Tila is a purely functional scripting language.
+Abid is a purely functional scripting language.

 **Note**: _Tila is still in the design stage.
 It's not working yet, stay tuned..._ :-)